Alice Kinsella: 2024

 Kinsella competed at Welsh Championships, finishing first on uneven bars and balance beam, and second on floor exercise.
 At English Championships, she finished second in the all-around, as well as first on the uneven bars and floor exercise.
 She was named to the European Championships team, alongside Ondine Achampong (later replaced by Abigail Martin), Ruby Evans, Becky Downie, and Georgia-Mae Fenton.
 In the all-around competition, which ran conterminously with team and apparatus qualification, she finished in fourth place, but was awarded the bronze medal as the third-place finisher was excluded on the two-per-nation rule.

 In June, Kinsella was selected to represent Great Britain at the 2024 Summer Olympics alongside Downie, Evans, Fenton, and Martin.
 During qualifications at the Olympic Games, Kinsella helped Great Britain qualify to the team final and individually she qualified to the all-around final.
 During the team final, Kinsella competed on all four apparatuses towards Great Britain's fourth-place finish.
 During the all-around final, Kinsella placed twelfth, which is the second best placement for a British gymnast in the all-around final after Jessica Gadirova's tenth-place finish in 2020 and tied with Becky Downie's finish in 2008.

+2025–2026

+Following the birth of her son, Parker, in September 2025, Kinsella returned to light training after four weeks with the aim of making a full return by the end of 2026.
+Her journey was studied by Dr. Julie Gooderick at the University of Kent for a paper titled "Returning to sport postpartum: a case study of an elite gymnast".

+In March 2026, six months after giving birth, Kinsella made her return to competition at the British Championships.
+She only performed on the balance beam in which she placed fourth.
+Her return made her the first British artistic gymnast to return to competition following giving birth.
+In September 2026, approximately one year after giving birth, Kinsella made her return to the all-around at a friendly competition between Great Britain, France, Switzerland, Germany, and Italy.
+She scored 53.900 to win the all-around title, helping Great Britain win the team title as well.
+She was selected to represent Great Britain at the 2026 World Championships alongside Ruby Evans, Abigail Martin, Becky Downie, Alia Leat, and alternate Shantae-Eve Amankwaah.

 Personal life

 Kinsella is the daughter of former Republic of Ireland international footballer Mark Kinsella.
-Her brother Liam is also a footballer who currently plays for Cheltenham Town FC and has represented Ireland at under-age level.
+Her brother Liam is also a footballer who currently plays for Hednesford Town and has represented Ireland at under-age level.

 In October 2024 Kinsella announced her engagement to longtime boyfriend Will Lavin.
 The following March she announced that they were expecting their first child.
-She gave birth to their son, Parker, in late summer 2025.
+She gave birth to their son, Parker, in September 2025.
+Kinsella and Lavin were married on May 28, 2026.